 - The first episode of Moonlight begins with Mick explaining the series's vampire rules to an unseen interviewer.

-- In the beginning of Vampire: The Masquerade - Bloodlines, Jack will explain the rules of the Masquerade and vampire weaknesses to fledgling.
+- In the beginning of Vampire: The Masquerade Bloodlines, Jack will explain the rules of the Masquerade and vampire weaknesses to fledglings.
 You'll also get the chance for explanations the first time you meet a Ghoul or when you meet the Kuei-Jin leader Ming-Xiao in Chinatown.
-Justified as this only happens if you actually ask for clarification (and if you don't take the opportunity to ask questions, the gaps in your knowledge can change outcomes later—for example, if you don't get certain information about ghouls from Mercurio or Knox, you can't save Heather.)
+Justified as this only happens if you ask for clarification (and if you don't take the opportunity to ask questions, the gaps in your knowledge can change outcomes later—for example, if you don't get certain information about ghouls from Mercurio or Knox, you can't save Heather.)

 - In The Inexplicable Adventures of Bob!, the first appearances of the dragons and the bigfeet brought large infodumps from Hibachi and Goona respectively.

 - Averted in The Order of the Stick: Celia (a Sylph) considers the knowledge such a monologue would provide common knowledge (even for humans) and consequently doesn't explain the traits and attributes of her species to the Order.
 This proves fatal for Roy, who she could have saved if she hadn't assumed he could shoot lightning from his fingers.